Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Vocabulary (Synonyms, Antonyms, One-word Substitution, Phrasal verbs)

-Based on the PYQ analysis, we have given below a list of the most important, moderately important, and the least important topics for the English subject of the NABARD Grade A Phase 1 exam.
+Based on the PYQ analysis, I have provided below a list of the most important, moderately important, and least important English topics of the NABARD Assistant Manager syllabus for the Phase 1 exam.

 - Computer Awareness